 To know that you have eternal life, you must believe what the Bible says.
 As long as you refuse to believe what the Bible says or argue with what the Bible says, you will not know that you have eternal life.

-Since believers are now the sons of God and since believers know that when Jesus appears, they will be like him, believers in Jesus Christ are eternally safe and secure.
-Eternal Security.
+Since believers are now the sons of God and since believers know that when Jesus appears, they will be like him, believers in Jesus Christ are eternally safe and secure in the Eternal Security that only comes from believing in Jesus as your Savior.

 We have a heavenly inheritance, reserved in heaven for us.
-Because we are kept by the power of God, not by our own power, our salvation is eternal and as secure as God Himself.
-Eternal Security.
+Because we are kept by the power of God, not by our own power, our salvation is as eternal and secure as God Himself.
+Eternal Security depends on God's honesty and saving power.

 "Who are kept by the power of God through faith unto salvation...”
-I Peter 1:5
+1 Peter 1:5

 "Being born again, not of corruptible seed, but of incorruptible , by the word of God, which liveth and abideth forever."
-I Peter 1:23
+1 Peter 1:23

 If you could lose your salvation then the seed would be corrupted.
 The Bible says the seed is incorruptible.
 Therefore, you cannot lose your salvation.
-The seed by which you were born again is the incorruptible word of God.
-Eternal Security.
+The seed by which you were born again is the incorruptible word of God - that's why God's Eternal Security literally means eternal.

 "For if by one man's offence death reigned by one; much more they which